Feelings Of Uncertainty After Rehab

 Many people in recovery face situations that challenge their sobriety.
 In some cases, that means using once and never again.
 In others, it means falling back into addictive patterns and needing to go through a full treatment program again.

-In a slip-up, you have used one time and were able to rebound quickly.
+In a slip-up, you have used 1 time and were able to rebound quickly.
 You are usually able to cope with temptations effectively and get back on track toward sobriety.

 On the other hand, you may be relapsing when you struggle to manage your drug and alcohol use.
 You may have a desire to stop using, but it has become extremely difficult or impossible to quit.
 If you’re concerned that you’ve lost control of your sobriety, going back to a treatment program is worth considering.